-New Year’s Eve in Rome is a celebration for all with traditional New Year’s Eve menus, party in the streets and a big concert with fireworks.
+New Year’s Eve in Rome, this is how the Romans celebrate the New Year.
+Enjoy a New Year’s Eve menu, party in the streets, concerts and fireworks.

 New Year’s Eve is primarily a big street party in the center of Rome.
 Many Romans eat at home or in the restaurant and at midnight they flock to the city center, to the Colosseum or to the lookout hills to celebrate and watch the fireworks.

-If you want to be lucky in the new year, then you have to wear red underwear on New Year’s Eve, that’s the tradition.
-A good dose of lentils with cotechino, a kind of coarse cooked sausage, promises financial success.
-In the past, porcelain was also thrown out of the window, but this custom is no longer common today for safety reasons.
+Want to be lucky in the New Year?
+Wear red underwear on New Year’s Eve.
+A good portion of lentils with cotechino, a kind of coarsely cooked sausage, promises financial success.
+In the past, porcelain was also thrown out of the window, but this is now considered too dangerous.

 The City festival

-The city of Rome organizes a great festival for New Year’s Eve and New Year’s Day every year.
+The city of Rome organizes a big festival on New Year’s Eve and New Year’s Day.

-One of the most popular places to celebrate New Year’s Eve in Rome is the Circus Maximus, where a big concert is held.
-The event is free and about 50,000 visitors are expected.
+One of the most popular places to celebrate New Year’s Eve in Rome is the Circus Maximus, where a big concert is traditionally held.
+Admission is free and around 50,000 people are expected to attend.

 Glass bottles and containers are prohibited at the concert and in the streets!